iarsystems/bx-jenkins-ci/README.md

 >   PATH="/opt/iarsystems/bxarm-8.50.6/arm/bin:/opt/iarsystems/bxarm-8.50.6/common/bin:$PATH"
 > fi
 > ```
 > * Alternatively, it is possible to use the build tools directly from a Docker Container in a transparent manner.
 There is a [Tutorial: Docker images for IAR Build tools on Linux hosts][bxarm-docker-url].
-And then there are [some extra guidelines](https://github.com/IARSystems/bxarm-jenkins/wiki/creating-a-bxarm-docker-image-for-jenkins) on how to adapt the BXARM Docker image ready for Jenkins.
+And then there are [some extra guidelines](https://github.com/IARSystems/bxarm-jenkins/wiki/creating-a-bxarm-docker-image-for-jenkins) on how to prepare the __BXARM Docker image__ to run its containers from Jenkins.

 ## Prepare the project